 To the south of this Nile, there is a Negro people called Lamlam.
 They are unbelievers.
 They brand themselves on the face and temples.
 The people of Ghanah and Takrur invade their country, capture them, and sell them to merchants who transport them to the Maghrib.
 There, they constitute the ordinary mass of slaves.
 Beyond them to the south, there is no civilization in the proper sense.
 There are only humans who are closer to dumb animals than to rational beings.
 They live in thickets and caves and eat herbs and unprepared grain.
 They frequently eat each other.
 They cannot be considered human beings.

-If progressives and alt-right alike need the Romans to be “white” (or Cleopatra to be black or white, or the Barbarians to be…barbarians) in order to show some kind of historically continuous “white past,” that says a lot more about them than it does about the Romans.
+If you need the Romans to be “white” (or Cleopatra to be black or white, or the Barbarians to be…barbarians) in order to show some kind of historically continuous “white past,” that says a lot more about you than it does about the Romans.
+Progressive, alt-right, or just your average museum-goer amazed at all those white marble statues, the need for an “oppressive” or “glorious” “white past” is a dubious one, and doesn’t help achieve truly useful historical understanding.
 “White colonial occupation”?
 If only it were that simple…